wa120/jqcomp/README.md

 =================

-To make the directory by this architecture
+To make the architecture of directory

      packages/
      └── pkg1/